 A doula brings a voice of experience.
 She can help reassure parents when the things they’re experiencing — things that may seem unfamiliar or even worrisome to them — are just normal parts of labor.
 She can help talk couples through medical decisions that may need to be made.
 A doula can help show dad physical ways he can support mom or help ease her discomfort.
 And in doing so, doulas offer a sense of calm and emotional support to both parents.

-Doulas Can Be Your Voice (Or Help You Use Your Own)
+A Doula Can Help You Use Your Voice

 Many people find it hard to speak up, especially in high-stress or fast moving situations.
 By discussing your wishes with you ahead of time, your doula will know what your preferences are in different situations that may arise and help remind you of those choices.
 And not just in medical situations, either.